All Genus Open-Closed Mirror Symmetry for Affine Toric Calabi-Yau 3-Orbifolds: B-model topological string

 Let $\omega_{g,n}$ be defined recursively by the Eynard-Orantin topological recursion \cite{EO07}:

 When $2g-2+n>0$,

 where $p,\bar{p}\to p_\alpha$, $X(p)=X(\bar{p})$ and $p\neq \bar{p}$.

-By \cite{E11} and \cite{DOSS}, $\omega_{g,n}$ can be written as a sum over labeled graphs involving intersection numbers on moduli spaces of stable curves.
+The B-model invariants $\omega_{g,n}$ can be expressed as a sum over labeled graphs involving intersection numbers on moduli spaces of stable curves \cite{KO, E11, E14, DOSS}.
+We will use the formula stated in \cite[Theorem 3.7]{DOSS}, which is equivalent to the formula in \cite[Theorem 5.1]{E11}.
 To state this graph sum, we introduce some definitions.
 Following Eynard \cite{E11}, define Laplace transform of the Bergman kernel $B(z_1,z_2)$

 where $\alpha,\beta\in G^*$.
 By \cite[Equation (B.9)]{E11},

 Let $\check{B}^{\alpha,\beta}_{k,l}(q)$ be defined by \eqref{eqn:BcheckB}.
 Then

 Let $\check{h}^\alpha_k(q)$ be defined by